We do get some pretty skies

 To produce these arcs, rod-shaped hexagonal ice crystals need to have their long axis aligned horizontally.
 In the foreground you can see the summer village where we live.

 View of the Summer Village from the big house.
-Our neutrino detection stations are out in this direction |

 Comments